arkmuntasser/arkm.xyz/content/blog/why-i-built-a-custom-link-vue-component-for-work/why-i-built-a-custom-link-vue-component-at-work.md

 It’s roughly the same amount of effort but ensures that we aren’t missing out on easy accessibility or best practices wins.

 And so the first component of our component library was made.

-Next time, I’ll go over how I tackled text.
+**Edit:**
+Since working on this library and writing this post, we have decided to not continue adopting Vue at work.
+We love Vue, but other departments were using React and we ultimately decided that our department should not be the only one using Vue so we're moving to adopt React as well.